 - log or submit any useful information composed of two parts: Title, Details.
 Entries having the same Title will be aggregated in the same case.

 The scoutSubmit.asp endpoint expects an HTTP Post request with the following values:

-- The full name of the FogBugz user the case creation or edit should be made as.
+- The full name (not the email) of the FogBugz user the case creation or edit should be made as.
 We recommend using a Virtual User for this.

 - The Project that new cases should be created in (must be a valid project name).
-Note that if BugzScout appends to an existing case, this field is ignored.
+If append is made to an existing case, this field is ignored.

-- The area that new cases should go into (must be a valid area in the ScoutProject).
-Note that if BugzScout appends to an existing case, this field is ignored.
+- The Area that new cases should go into (must be a valid area in the ScoutProject).
+If append is made to an existing case, this field is ignored.

 - An email address to associate with the report, often the customer’s email.
 This overwrites the correspondent field on the case with each appended occurrence, so it is automatically included at the end of the case event as well.

 - An option to override the normal automatic consolidation of BugzScout reports.
-If this is set to “1” or “true”, then a new case will always be created from this submission.
+If this is set to “1” or “true”, then a new case will always be created from this submission (no aggregation).